Piggy3590/simple-walkie-talkie/README.md

 This mod adds two-way radios with different upgrades.

 ## Versions maintained for updates
-Currently only 1.20.1 is supported.
+Currently, only 1.20.1 is supported.

 ## Features outside of Walkie-Talkie mod
 + Right-click to toggle power state